cs3110/textbook/src/chapters/interp/exercises.md

 language (with anonymous functions and let expression) that we considered in the section on type inference.

-Run `make` in the SimPL interpreter implementation.
+Run `make utop` in the SimPL interpreter implementation.
 It will compile the interpreter and launch utop.
 Now, define a function `infer : string -> typ` such that `infer s` parses `s` into an expression and infers the type of `s` in the empty context.
 Your solution will make use of the `typeof` function.
 You don't